grannycart/by-sound-alone_source/beta-manuscript/7_Chapter.md

 Bastian scoffed, "I guess that's why you're the captain.
 I don't find I get any pleasure from riding a submarine.
 It's just a fucking job."

-Hemi took his leave, pointing out that poor Cassandra had been stuck up on sonar and he would relieve her for a bit.
+Hemi took his leave, pointing out that poor Cassandra had been stuck on sonar this whole time, and he would relieve her for a bit.
 A few minutes later Cassandra appeared and they explained the solitary bike "racing" "rule" to her.
 She selected a small, sturdy-looking  children's bicycle and carefully pedaled down the cargo hold, without daring to tackle the ramp.

 Then they heard a hiss of water through the piping that ran along the side of the cargo hold and the deck tilted slowly downward beneath their feet.
 Hemi had let some water into forward trim tanks.
 The cargo hold deck took on a ten degree down angle.

-Each of them selected a bicycle and used the slope Hemi had given them to get an amount of speed down the length of the cargo hold that was terrifying, considering the size of the space.
-With some trepidation and false starts, each of them eventually tried a jump off the ramp, some landing more successfully --- and more dryly than others.
+Each of them selected a bicycle and used the slope Hemi had given them to get an amount of speed down the length of the cargo hold that was truly terrifying, considering the size of the space.
+With some trepidation and false starts, each of them eventually tried a jump off the ramp, some landing more successfully --- and more dryly --- than others.

 Gregory displayed an uncanny ability at bicycle handling.
 With the deck angled, he was able to pull his bike into a wheelie while skidding the rear wheel along the wet grating.
 He even managed to maintain enough speed doing this to drop the wheel and jump the bike when he hit the ramp.

 They circled up and back repeatedly.
-With the boat otherwise completely shut down it was pleasantly quiet other than the ticking spin of pawls, and the occasional echoing shout, followed by a metal-on-metal crash, followed by laughing.
+With the boat otherwise completely shut down it was pleasantly quiet, other than the ticking spin of pawls and the occasional echoing shout, followed by a metal-on-metal crash, followed by laughing.

-Bastian, after breaking his first bicycle, selected a second more upright machine that he could ride with his thin limbs less cramped and folded.
+Bastian, after the destruction of his first bicycle, selected a second more upright machine that he could ride with his thin limbs less cramped and folded.
 He slowly pedaled up and down the cargo hold while chain-smoking cigarettes.
 He rarely touched the handlebars as others shot past him.

-Cassandra was very timid on the way down the slope, squeezing the brakes and laying down skid patches the length of the deck.
+Cassandra was very timid on the way down the slope, squeezing the brakes hard and laying down skid patches the length of the deck.
 She tried the ramp only once, and found the landing rough enough to keep her from trying again.
 But she could beat them all back up the slope with a high-speed spin and a surprising show of strength in heart and lung.

 They raced on for the better part of two hours, until not one of them lacked a spot of blood running freely from somewhere on their body and a number of bruises as badges to prove what they had achieved.
 There were no serious injuries other than a sprained ankle on Gregory's part that would set him limping for the next week.

-Eventually, when the whole crew was looking like it had run out to the limit of their physical capacities, Percy had Hemi level the _Prospect_ and then released them all to their bunks or coffee depending on individual preference for the rest of the day.
+Eventually, when the whole crew was looking like it had run out to the limit of their physical capacities, Percy had Hemi leveled the _Prospect_, and then released them all to their bunks or coffee depending on individual preference for the rest of the day.

 [//]: # (----- invisible character break)

 [//]: # (### Into the garbage gyre)

-When the clock indicated that it was fully dark up above the waves, Percy had them drive the _Prospect_ up to the surface.
+When the clock indicated that it was fully dark above the waves, Percy had them drive the _Prospect_ up to the surface.
 Hemi and Shakes got the _Gnat_ disconnected and surfaced.
 Soon both boats were running parallel to each other across a black sea of modest swells.
 The sky was loaded with heavy clouds which brought with them a steady breeze to drive the waves against the boats.
-The clouds made the night very dark, so much so that while it was easy to hear the _Gnat's_ diesel engine off to the starboard side from the bridge of the _Prospect_, it could not be seen out there in the blackness, except for the occasional spark of fire that escaped from the exhaust pipe.
+The clouds made the night very dark.
+So much so that while it was easy to hear the _Gnat's_ diesel engine from the bridge of the _Prospect_, it could not be seen out there in the blackness, except for the occasional spark of fire that escaped from its exhaust pipe.

 They kept a steady eastern course, moving deep into the central ocean.
 With both boats running their diesel engines they could sustain high speeds.
-They kept up a steady 15 knot average, covering the vast distances of the open ocean relatively quickly.
+Maintaining a steady 15 knot average, they covered the vast distances of the open ocean relatively quickly.

 Percy rode up on the bridge.
 Given the extreme darkness, she decided to forego putting a lookout in the ring.
 She had never felt like she had all the crew she needed to run the boat effectively, but having lost Owen and Chips, she was feeling more pinched than ever by too-few hands.